walter-cumbucane/alx-system_engineering-devops/0x00-shell_basics/README.md

 4-listmorefiles -> displays current directory files on a long view, including the hidden ones 5-listfilesdigitonly -> displays current directory files on a long view, including the hidden ones and with the ownership expressed in ids
 6-firstdirectory -> creates a /tmp/my_first_directory
+7-movethatfile -> moves the file /tmp/betty to the repository created in 6